flyCouch/Google_Street_View_Bicycle_Rollers_Interface/README.md

 # Google_Street_View_Bicycle_Rollers_Interface
-Send info from a hall sensor on the rollers + on the handlebars (joystick module + scroll/left/right/toggle motion click buttons) + Arduino to PC to control Google Street View and ride authentically at the same time.
+Send info from a hall sensor on the rollers + on the handlebars (joystick module + scroll/left click/right click/toggle motion buttons) + Arduino to PC to control Google Street View and ride authentically at the same time.

 These files, Copyright Ron Lyttle 2025.